 Buying vs. Leasing Your Location

-For those looking to lease property, here is some advice:
+For those looking to lease property, it’s important to do the following:

 For Retail Spaces

-- Try estimate the square footage you need as closely as possible
+- Try to estimate the square footage you need as accurately as possible

-- Negotiate your rent without extending the lease for longer than you’re comfortable
+- Negotiate your rent without extending the lease for your retail space longer than you’re comfortable

 For Office Spaces

-- Negotiate your rent without extending the lease for longer than you’re comfortable
+- Negotiate your rent without extending the lease for your office space longer than you’re comfortable

-So you have a location.
-Before you can fill it with equipment, merchandise and employees, however, you’ll have to head back to the headquarters for an extra dose of training.
-Depending on the franchisor, this may actually occur before you sign a lease, or while you’re in the process of finding locations.
+The next important thing that you must do is to take the necessary franchise training programs provided by the franchisor.
+Depending on the franchisor, this may occur before you sign a lease, or while you’re in the process of finding locations.

-Not only will you be taught everything you need to know about the product or service, but a good program should also train you in marketing, negotiating with suppliers, hiring and managing employees, filing permits, bookkeeping, creating reports and more.
-It should be a combination of classroom work and on-site training with equipment.
-Training usually lasts 1 to 2 weeks and, with the exception of franchisors who utilize online courses, you’ll need to cover your own travel and lodging.
+A good training program will not only teach you everything you need to know about products or services – it should also train you in marketing, negotiating with suppliers, hiring and managing employees, and operations including the filing of permits, bookkeeping, creating reports, and more.
+It usually lasts 1 to 2 weeks, with a combination of classroom and on-site training with equipment.

 7. Prepare for Opening Day